awsdocs/aws-secrets-manager-docs/doc_source/manage_secret-policy.md

 + Amazon Macie
 + Amazon GuardDuty

-If your policy does not create a broadly accessible secret, the Secrets Manager Console uses the `PutResourcePolicy` API to attach the policy\.
+If your policy does not create a broadly accessible secret, the Secrets Manager console uses the `PutResourcePolicy` API to attach the policy\.
 If you do create a resource\-based policy that allows a wide range of IAM principals to access to the secret, the Secrets Manager Console displays an error message and prevents you from attaching the policy\.

 You can still add, modify, retrieve, and delete resource\-based policies using the CLI and API commands\.

-## Attaching a Resource\-based Policy to a Secret<a name="manage_secret-policy_attach"></a>
+## Attaching a resource\-based policy to a secret<a name="manage_secret-policy_attach"></a>

 **Attaching a resource\-based policy to a secret**
-For details about constructing a resource\-based policy, see [Overview of Managing Access Permissions to Your Secrets Manager Secrets](auth-and-access_overview.md) and [Using Resource\-based Policies for Secrets Manager](auth-and-access_resource-based-policies.md)\.
+For details about constructing a resource\-based policy, see [Overview of managing access permissions to your Secrets Manager secrets](auth-and-access_overview.md) and [Using resource\-based policies for Secrets Manager](auth-and-access_resource-based-policies.md)\.

 Use the following steps to attach a resource\-based policy to a secret\.